-- 1. Delegated Regulation (EU) 2016/2251 2 specifies, among others, the risk-management procedures, including the levels and type of collateral and segregation arrangements referred to in paragraph 3 of Article 11 of Regulation (EU) 648/2012, that financial counterparties are required to have for the purpose of the exchange of collateral, with respect to their OTC derivative contracts not cleared by a central counterparty.
-Commission Delegated Regulation (EU) 2016/2251 implements the international framework for the exchange of collateral that has been agreed at the global level by the Basel Committee on Banking Supervision (BCBS) and the International Organisation of Securities Commissions (IOSCO). - 2.
-The implementation of the BCBS and IOSCO framework, has been phased in over a number of years.
-This phased implementation has had the objective to ensure international consistency, and thus minimise possibilities of regulatory arbitrage with the view to avoiding market disruption, as well as to facilitate a proportionate and effective implementation of the requirements, by providing counterparties more or less time to adapt their internal systems and processes to comply with the requirements depending on the category of counterparty to those contracts, the type of contract and when the contract was entered into or novated.
-The phase-in defined in Delegated Regulation (EU) 2016/2251 takes into account the schedule agreed in the BCBS and IOSCO framework.
+- (1) Commission Delegated Regulation (EU) 2016/2251 specifies, among others, the risk-management procedures, including the levels and type of collateral and segregation arrangements referred to in Article 11(3) of Regulation (EU) 648/2012, that financial counterparties are required to have for the exchange of collateral, with respect to their OTC derivative contracts not cleared by a central counterparty.
+Delegated Regulation (EU) 2016/2251 implements the international framework for the exchange of collateral that has been agreed at the global level by the Basel Committee on Banking Supervision (BCBS) and the International Organisation of Securities Commissions (IOSCO). - (2) Delegated Regulation (EU) 2016/2251 provides for a phase-in over a number of years which reflects the implementation schedule agreed in the BCBS and IOSCO framework.
+That phase-in aims at ensuring international consistency and thus minimising possibilities of regulatory arbitrage.
+The phase-in also aims at facilitating a proportionate and effective implementation of the requirements by providing

-1 OJ L 201, 27.7.2012, p.
+&lt;sup>4 OJ L 201, 27.7.2012, p.
 1.

-2 Commission Delegated Regulation (EU) 2016/2251 of 4 October 2016 supplementing Regulation (EU) No 648/2012 of the European Parliament and of the Council on OTC derivatives, central counterparties and trade repositories with regard to regulatory technical standards for risk-mitigation techniques for OTC derivative contracts not cleared by a central counterparty (OJ L 340, 15.12.2016, p.
+&lt;sup>5 Commission Delegated Regulation (EU) 2016/2251 of 4 October 2016 supplementing Regulation (EU) No 648/2012 of the European Parliament and of the Council on OTC derivatives, central counterparties and trade repositories with regard to regulatory technical standards for risk-mitigation techniques for OTC derivative contracts not cleared by a central counterparty (OJ L 340, 15.12.2016, p.
 9).